 John previously served as a director on several boards including the United Way of Wood Buffalo, Keyano College Foundation, Fort McMurray Chamber of Commerce, Fort McMurray Boys and Girls Club, and the Fort McMurray Advisory Committee for “CAREERS: The Next Generation”.

-Originally coming to Syncrude Canada as a University of Alberta Mining Engineering graduate in 1991, Cliff has held leadership and management roles for the past 22 years and is currently the Manager for Operations Support Mining, as well as the Manager for Production Planning, Coordination & Quality.
+Originally coming to Syncrude Canada as a University of Alberta Mining Engineering graduate in 1991, Cliff has held a variety of leadership and management roles for the past 24 years.
+Currently, Cliff serves at the Manger for Community Relations.

-James moved to Fort McMurray from Southern Alberta in December of 2003 after accepting a new position as CFO of H. Wilson Industries Ltd., then owned by John Wilson, whom James still works for today through Wilson’s new business venture Hedco Group Inc.
+James moved to Fort McMurray from southern Alberta in December of 2003 after accepting the CFO position with H. Wilson Industries Ltd., then owned by John Wilson who continues to employ James through his commercial real estate venture Hedco Group Inc.

 He is passionate about community and social development in Alberta’s north.
 He is an active member of multiple organizations that work toward improving the quality of life for citizens of northern communities and across the province.
 Nabil has been acknowledged for his work on community development through several awards, is a published researcher, and has presented at international conferences.
 Nabil earned a bachelors (specialized honours) degree, a masters degree and a graduate diploma from York University.
 As a board member with FuseSocial, Nabil looks forward to continuing to make the region one of the best places to live in Canada through supporting the region’s social profit sector.

 Prior to joining Suncor Tracy held a number of HR and leadership positions over 15 years with Vale in both Toronto and Sudbury Ontario.